 Low fee and low rate cards are typically easier to apply for, often with lower minimum income requirements.
 Card providers will still look for applicants with good credit history, however, who also meet the card’s eligibility criteria.

 Rewards: Rewards cards tend to suit cardholders with a larger monthly spend, who always pay off their balance.
 Rewards programs range in style, with some of the best known being frequent flyer programs such as Qantas.

-Premium: Platinum and black cards also tend to suit bigger spenders who clear their balance each month, providing them with perks such as travel credit, airport lounge access, and insurances.
+Premium: Platinum and black cards also tend to suit bigger spenders who clear their balance each month, providing them with perks such as travel credit, airport lounge access, and insurance covers.
 These cards typically offer higher credit limits and a higher rewards earn rate.

-Along with higher annual fees, rewards and premium cards often have stricter eligibility requirements.
-They may require applicants to have excellent credit history, and a much higher annual income.
+Along with higher annual fees, rewards, and premium cards often have stricter eligibility requirements.
+They may require applicants to have an excellent credit history and a much higher annual income.

 Want to compare your options?
 What better place than CreditCard.com.au.